The Best Bond Index Funds to Buy From Vanguard and Fidelity

 Best Index Funds for Alternative Bond Types

-There are several niche categories of bonds but a few that are available as index funds and worthy of investor attention are tax-exempt bonds and Treasury inflation-protected securities (TIPS) funds.
+There are several niche categories of bonds.
+A few that are available as index funds and worthy of investor attention are tax-exempt bonds and Treasury inflation-protected securities (TIPS) funds.

 Vanguard Tax-Exempt Bond Index (VTEBX): This index fund provides broad exposure to U.S. investment-grade municipal bonds.
 It invests in investment-grade municipal bonds of all maturities: short-, intermediate-, and long-term issues, and has a duration profile of five to eight years.
 The fund sets about to provide a sustainable level of current income that is exempt from federal personal income taxes.
 Investors in higher tax brackets tend to find it attractive.
 Changes in interest rates can affect the fund by resulting in lower bond prices when interest rates go up or an eventual decrease in income for the fund when rates are on the decline.